 Trusting the little voice in my head, I decided to look for answers in other places.
 I now know that stress and diet were the main contributing factors to my tummy troubles.
-And, as I began to learn more about exercise, stress reduction methods and healthier food choices I was able to slowly make habit changes that essentially saved my life.
+And, as I began to learn more about exercise, stress reduction methods and healthier food choices I was able to make habit changes that essentially saved my life slowly.
 It was a long road to change my habits from sedentary to active, from comfort foods to healthier choices and from internalizing my stress to learning coping skills for my emotional stress.

 I began to read books, talk to alternative health professionals, go to the park to exercise, and keep a journal.
 All of these strategies were instrumental in the success of my physical transformation, and it took ages, one habit change at a time.
 I still battle a variety of demons periodically; I still love sugar, chocolate, cheese, a good glass of wine or margarita and good old junk food.
 And, I remember how bad I felt when I wasn’t taking good care of myself; that memory keeps me on track most of the time.
 I feel excellent about the changes I have made for my better health and Living Fit Lifestyle.

 The most significant strategy for me was ‘trading’ not ‘sacrificing.’
 I decided to trade one poor food choice for a better one whenever I had a craving until I had systematically exchanged all of my old habits for healthier ones.
 I have found that food choices are emotionally driven and that process was the longest to change but well worth it.
 I don’t like to think of sacrificing because that sounds like I am suffering and the choices I am making to support my Living Fit Lifestyle do not include any suffering.
 I am making delicious, pleasurable healthy food choices that are every bit as good and better than what I grew up eating.
 Now, I am creating new memories with a better understanding of and commitment to my wellness needs.